 - Cavity optomechanics

-Advanced Photonics Research (APR) Lab is currently seeking TWO candidates for postdoctoral research fellow positions in the field of ultrafast spectroscopy & NEMS technology.
+Advanced Photonics Research (APR) Lab is currently seeking "one candidate" for postdoctoral research fellow positions in the field of "2D material-based optoelectronics/nanophotonics".
 The main theme of our research focuses on developing a new class of semiconductor-based light sources for next-generation optical and quantum computing.
-Our lab's most recent research on strained germanium nanowire laser is currently in press at Nature Communications and our team is now seeking two candidates who can push the work to the next level (please refer our website: http://ntuaprl.creatorlink.net/RESEARCH).
+Please refer to our website for more information on our research (http://ntuaprl.creatorlink.net/RESEARCH).

-The successful candidates are expected to perform one or more of the following tasks:
+Successful candidates are expected to perform the following tasks:

-- PhD degree in electrical engineering, mechanical engineering, applied physics or related areas
+- PhD degree in electrical engineering, materials science & engineering, applied physics or related areas

 If you are interested, please send an email to email@example.com.

 - S. Gupta, D. Nam, J. Vuckovic and K. Saraswat.
 (2018).
 Room Temperature Lasing Unraveled by a Strong Resonance between Gain and Parasitic Absorption in Uniaxially Strained Germanium.
 Physical Review B (Condensed Matter and Materials Physics), 97, 155127.

 - S. Bao, D. Kim, C. Onwukaeme, S. Gupta, K. Saraswat, K. Lee, Y. Kim, D. Min, Y. Jung, H. Qiu, H. Wang, E. A. Fitzgerald, C. Tan and D. Nam.
 (2017).
 Low-Threshold Optically Pumped Lasing in Highly Strained Germanium Nanowires.
 Nature Communications, 8(1)(1), 1845.